xinguohenan/notes/Android/input file does not exist in Android Studio.md

-Try to run the following command:
+Try to run the following command in your project's root folder:
 ```
 rm -r .idea
 ```